mem48/geocompr/main.md

 The **raster** package allow reading a single layer by `raster()` and many layers using either `brick()` or `stack()`.
 More information about the raster representation in this package could be find in the section \@ref(raster-classes).

-The `raster()` function makes it possible to read a simple single layer file.
+The `raster()` function makes it possible to read a single layer file.

 ```r